Charging and Remissions Policy

 In order to enrich and enhance the curriculum, activities may be organized for which the school will request contributions from parents or carers.
 All such requests will be made in writing, setting out the reason for the request.
 All such charges will not exceed the cost of the activity apportioned equally among those participating.
 In respect of voluntary contributions, the school will take account of the following factors:

 - The need for long-term planning so that parents receive adequate notice for a request for a voluntary contribution before the booking has been made

 - The availability of other sources of funding to subsidise the activity

-It will be necessary to ask parents to make a voluntary contribution for off site activities that require transport and entry costs to ensure the activity takes place, however the school will be providing funding to subsidise the cost.
-Payment for such activities will be made prior to the event and the cost will vary depending on the cost of transport and entry.
+2) Off-Site Activities: it will be necessary to ask parents to make a voluntary contribution for off-site activities that require transport and entry costs to ensure the activity takes place.
+However, the school will be providing funding to subsidise the cost.
+Payment for such activities will be made prior to the event, and the cost will vary depending on the cost of transport and entry.
 Parents may pay for these trips either in one payment, or they may spread the cost over several weeks.
-Any parent wishing to do this should ask at the school office.
+Any parents wishing to do this should ask at the school office.